 - If you’re marinating your steaks, add your venison to a zip-top bag or a bowl with a lid.
 Again, this recipe works best with steaks that are at least 1 inch thick, but you can use this method for a flank steak or a thinner cut, just alter the cooking time.

 - Pour your marinade all over the steaks and make sure everything is coated.
 Marinate for at least 3 hours, but up to overnight for really tender/flavorful steaks.
 If you aren’t fond of the natural taste of venison, opt for a longer marinade time, the acid will develop the flavor so that it’s more pleasing to you.

 - When you’re ready to cook, remove the steaks from the marinade and let them come to room temperature for 20-30 minutes before you cook (this is safe to do, it ensures even cooking).

 - Place the steaks on the grill or in the pan and cook for about 5-7 minutes per side (this will depend on steak thickness), but keep an eye on the internal temperature.
-You want to pull the steaks at 125-130F for a medium-rare steak, it’s very important not to overcook venison.
+You want to pull the steaks at 117-125F for a rare plus/medium-rare steak, it’s very important not to overcook venison.

 - Once the steaks are cooked, remove them from the heat source at once and let them rest for at least 10 minutes before serving or slicing.

-- Season with a bit more salt and pepper if desired.
+- Season with a bit more salt (flakey salt if you have it) and pepper if desired and a light squeeze of lemon.
 Enjoy!

 - Category: Main Dish